DOI-USGS/ds-pipelines-2-course/responses/17-inhibit-objects.md

 In reality, R functions have all kinds of other arguments, from logicals (TRUE/FALSE), to characters that specify which configurations to use.

 The example in your working pipeline creates a figure, called `3_visualize/out/figure_1.png`.
-Unless you've made a lot of modifications to the `plot_nwis_timeseries()` function, it has a few arguments that have default values, but aren't being used in the pipeline recipe, namely `width = 12`, `height = 7`, and `units = 'in'`.
-Nice, you can control your output plot size!
+Unless you've made a lot of modifications to the `plot_nwis_timeseries()` function, it has a few arguments that have default values, namely `width = 12`, `height = 7`, and `units = 'in'`.
+Nice, you can control your output plot size here!

 But adding those to the remake file like so
 ```yaml